TIBCOSoftware/vscode-extension-tci/README.md

 ```
 code --install-extension tci-tools-x.x.x.vsix
 ```

+## Building or contributing
+If you want to contribute to the extension or build your installer from the source, check out our [docs](docs/build-and-contribute.md)

 ## Supported systems
 This release has been tested on Microsoft Windows 10 (with PowerShell) and macOS 10.12 (with Bash)